anish-2903/AndroidStudio/Notes/Day 2/notes.md

    - Visit the Android Studio download page (https://developer.android.com/studio).
    - Download the Linux version of Android Studio.
    - Extract the downloaded ZIP file to a desired location.
-   - Open the "android-studio" folder and run the "studio.sh" script.
+   - Open the "bin" folder in "android-studio" folder and run the "studio.sh" script.
    - Follow the on-screen instructions to complete the installation.

 **Building a Test Project**: